jckaizen/azure-ad-port/ad/README.md

 ![Screenshot from 2023-07-12 10-59-43](https://github.com/jckaizen/azure-ad-port/assets/57122203/1c5e728e-9252-4b40-98b1-39719908fbad)

 <p>Once done, there should be a caution notice under the notications asking to promote the server to be a domain controller.
-Clikc on it.</p>
+Click on it.</p>

 ![Screenshot from 2023-07-12 11-02-25](https://github.com/jckaizen/azure-ad-port/assets/57122203/d30555d4-403a-434b-b692-4e02fe3c7791)